 A study of a major work from the formative period of modern philosophy.
-Descartes's Discourse on Method will be examined in detail, and some reference will be made to Locke's Essay Concerning Human Understanding.
+Descartes's Discourse on Method will be examined in detail, reference being made to such other philosophers as facilitate the understanding of Descartes' problems.

 Hospers, J.: Introduction to Philosophical Analysis (Routledge and Kegan Paul).
 Cornford, F. M.: The Republic of Plato (Oxford).

-Field, G. C.: The Philosophy of Plato (Oxford, H.U.L.).
+Field, G. C.: The Philosophy of Plato (Oxford, H.U.L.). \Descartes, R. (ed.

-Descartes, R. (ed.
 Haldane and Ross): The Philosophical Works of Descartes, 2 vols.
 (Dover).